olyd/logdotsh/README.md

 See 'man date' for more help about the format syntax.
 The default date format is '%Y-%m-%d %H:%M:%S'.

-Note: If you don't specify '<asctime>' in the log format, then this will take no effect.
+Note: If you don't specify '&lt;asctime&gt;' in the log format, then this will take no effect.

 Set log color